Archonic944/midigym/README.md

 > *No, not desparate enough...*

 PLEASE PLEASE PLEASE CONTRIBUTE!!!
-Fork and make a pull request, and I will review promptly.
-New features are ok, but try not to go overboard (or at least open an issue so we can talk about it before you do)!
+Fork and make a pull request, suggest new features, mail patches to my house, ANYTHING!!

+Large additions are ok, but try not to go overboard (or at least open an issue so we can talk about it before you do)!